mikkelking/kebab-ify-files/README.md

 ```
 cd /path/to/your/project
 git checkout -b kebab-ify-files  # Create a new branch for this activity
-npx kekab-ify-files src   # If no parameter specified, defaults to `src`
+npx kebab-ify-files src   # If no parameter specified, defaults to `src`
 ```

 Review changes (eg with `git difftool`), make sure your tests still run...